 Round or octagonal mountings will both work to attach the fixture to the tee bracket.
 Octagonal fixture mountings require a special set of clips to attach, while the round mounting has spreader bars which can screw directly to the tee bracket.
 These can be wired in a normal fashion.
 Make sure to add suspension wires for support as above.
 Use a keyhole saw to cut a circular hole for the fixture in the center of the tile.
 Replace the tile and install the fixture so it is flush against the ceiling.
 Heavier fixtures may require additional mounting brackets that can be secured to the floor joists above the drop ceiling.

 Track lighting can be adapted for drop ceilings as well.
 Support clips attach to the tee brackets using existing suspension wires and the track can be mounted to the clips using bolts.
 From there it is a matter of wiring the lighting and adapting ceiling tiles to accommodate the track.

+If you are looking to do a Real Estate for sale, then each and every part of the house needs to be in perfect shape.
 There are a number of lighting solutions made specifically for a suspended ceiling including LED or fluorescent lighting panels, but the choices do not end there.
 Canned or recessed lights are a popular choice for suspended ceilings and they accent modern decor very well.
 Track lighting creates a directional interest and flow for a room.
 More traditional light fixtures can also be easily adapted for a suspended ceiling.
 Floor lamps and wall sconces work well, especially when the ceiling materials do not permit installation of ceiling hung light fixtures.
 Explore other lighting options as well.